JuniML/DeepMETTL3/README.md

 **DeepMETLL3 is deep learning based scoring function for METLL3 structure based virtual screening.** <br><br>

-The USer have to through following steps:
+The User have to through the following steps:

-**1. Molecular Docking**
+**1. Retrieval of Molecules**
-> For any new user, this is a good place to start.
-Jupyter Docks' main stages for molecular docking, as well as all functions, methods and codes are described here along with brief explanations, hints, and warnings.
+> The notebook is present in the Notebook directory.

 **2. Virtual Screening**
 > Interested in docking multiple ligands into a single target site?
 This is what you require.
 This protocol covers all steps from ligand preparation to docking pose visualization in the target site of interest.